AriEncarnacion/basic_image_augmentation/README.md

 $Python3 augment.py ./myDirectory/
 ```

-The program will then prompt you for the desired augmentations.
+**Important notes:**
+- This script only works on JPEG images with extensions `.jpg` or `.JPG`.

-**Note:** rotations should be done in increments of 90 degrees.
+- Rotations should be done in increments of 90 degrees.
 Any other rotation aount will result in large black bars on the sides of the images.
 These bars can affect your model when training.

 Example output:
 ```